GregNicholas/air-quality/README.md

 Heart icon on info card to save the location.
 If saved locations exist, the user can open a drop down list to select from them.</p>

+*Note: recent testing has found the API is very limited and will return errors when too many searches are performed quickly.
+Considering remedies and improved error handling

 ## Built With

 - Reactjs